Generalized polarized manifolds with low second class: Polarized surfaces with small class

-Now, observe that for a polarized surface $(S,L)$, the lower bound $m-d\geq 2g(S,L)$ in \cite[Proposition 3.2]{PTu} can be sharpened by assuming that there exists a smooth curve in the linear system $|L|$, as the following result shows.
+Now, observe that for a polarized surface $(S,L)$, the inequality $m-d\geq 2g$ in \cite[Proposition 3.2]{PTu} can be further explored by assuming that there exists a smooth curve in the linear system $|L|$, as the following result shows.